RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach

 Note that the flows' arrival rates $\lambda_k$ might not be known a priori at the CPU; and hence, the network must be stabilized only by modifying the RIS phase shifts for any arrival rates lying inside the stability region.
 To accomplish this, we consider the following optimization problem:

-where we choose the utility functions: $U_k\left(\bm{\theta}\right) = \log\left(\SINR_k\right)$\footnote{Throughout this paper, we use $\log\left(\cdot\right)$ as the natural logarithm function for simplicity, even in the bitrate expression.
+where we choose the utility functions: $U_k\left(\bm{\theta}\right) = \log\left(ESINR_k\right)$\footnote{Throughout this paper, we use $\log\left(\cdot\right)$ as the natural logarithm function for simplicity, even in the bit rate expression.
 The analysis remains true for any other base, since all logarithms are equal up to a scaling factor.}.
 This choice is motivated by the concavity of the equivalent utility functions with respect to the allocated rates \cite{assaad2018power}.
-This asset will be discussed in the next section. \begin{remark} We strongly emphasize that we do not make any kind of approximations in \hyperref[op:P1]{(P1)}, such as $\log\left(1 + \SINR\right) \approx \log\left(\SINR\right)$ for high $\SINR$ values.
-The objective function can be seen as a sum of each location's utility functions, selected as $\log\left(\SINR_k\right)$, weighted by the traffic volume at each location $X_k$.
-Regardless, the rate is still equal to $\log\left(1 + \SINR\right)$.
-Informally, \hyperref[op:P1]{(P1)} can be seen as a variation to the proportional fairness problem but at the $\SINR$ level. \end{remark}
+This asset will be discussed in the next section.
+We will show in the next section that to stabilize the network for dynamic arrivals and departures of users, it is sufficient to solve the aforementioned problem \hyperref[op:P1]{(P1)}.
+In the remaining of this section, we will first show how to solve problem \hyperref[op:P1]{(P1)} and the stability analysis will be provided in the next section. \begin{remark} We strongly emphasize that we do not make any kind of approximation in \hyperref[op:P1]{(P1)}, such as $\log\left(1 + \ESINR\right) \approx \log\left(\ESINR\right)$ for high $\ESINR$ values.
+The objective function can be seen as a sum of each location's utility functions, selected as $\log\left(\ESINR_k\right)$, weighted by the traffic volume at each location $X_k$.
+Regardless, the rate is still equal to $\log\left(1 + \ESINR\right)$.
+Informally, \hyperref[op:P1]{(P1)} can be seen as a variation to the proportional fairness problem but at the $\ESINR$ level. \end{remark}

 Solving this optimization problem is challenging, because of the intricate form of its objective function.
 To mitigate this difficulty, we start by showing that the objective function $f\left(\bm{\theta}\right)$ is increasing in $\eta$: